classicwuhao/CycloneVSCodePlugin/README.md

-# Cyclone plugin for Visual Studio Code
+# Cyclone VS Code Extension

-This plugin adds support for the cyclone specification language for graph-based structures.
+This VS code extension adds support for the Cyclone specification language.
 Cyclone is a new specification language for verifying/testing graph-based structures.
 Unlike other formal methods tools, Cyclone uses simple notations and allows users to construct verification tasks by building graphs.
 Cyclone promotes the idea of think in graph, and makes verification tasks easy to be understood/visualised and learn for those who do not have verification background.
 Click here to learn more about cyclone.

 ## Features